-- Philippe Entremont’s delightful 1967 release returns with STUNNING Shootout Winning Triple Plus (A+++) sound on both sides
+- Philippe Entremont’s delightful 1967 release returns with superb sound on both sides

-- What made this the clear winner was not complicated – it’s solid and weighty like no other, with less smear, situated in the biggest space, with the most energetic performances
+- It’s solid and weighty like no other, with less smear, situated in the biggest space, with the most energetic performances

 - These sides are big, full-bodied, clean and clear, with a wonderfully present piano and plenty of 3-D space around it